 Contents: Basics; Step One; Step Two; Step Three; Step Four; Last Words;

-This web site is somewhat daunting for a newbie mobile operator, especially if one tries to take it all in at once.
+This web site is somewhat daunting for a new to mobile operator, especially if one tries to take it all in at once.
 What's more, the articles are arranged alphabetically, not chronologically.
 As a result, one needs to know where to start, and this article is an attempt to set the logical sequence.
 The following verbiage is in a first-person writing style, and the reason will become apparent.

 Let me say from the onset, that I am biased for and against some products.
 This is especially true when it comes to antennas, and the way they're mounted.
 Unfortunately, too many newcomers just can't get over the stigma of drilling a hole(s) to properly mount an antenna(s).
 Lame excuses aside, if you want the best performance (efficiency), drilling a hole is mandatory!